BDoyen/Basic-Contrastive-Divergence-/README.md

 # Basic-Contrastive-Divergence-
-A basic implementation in MATLAB of the contrastive divergence method School project
+A basic implementation in MATLAB of the contrastive divergence method using Geoffrey E. Hinton approximation and Gibbs sampling